8 Simple Ways to Impress Your Dinner Party Guests

-But we don’t see much point in inviting friends and family to our homes, if we can’t be bothered to go that extra mile.
-We’re not necessarily talking fancy pants stuff, here.
+But we don't see much point in inviting friends and family to our homes if we can't be bothered make it really special.
+We're not necessarily talking fancy pants stuff, here.
 In fact, we rarely put on our fancy pants.
 Or any pants for that matter.

-But to care about our guests’ needs and provide for them is what hospitality is all about.
-Got friends who smoke?
-OK, gross, but leave some blankets by the door so they can puff in (reasonable) warmth.
+But to care about our guests' needs is what hospitality is all about.
+Got friends who still smoke or vape?
+OK, gross and dumb, but now’s not the time for judging.
+Leave some blankets by the door so they can puff in (reasonable) warmth.
 Have a beer loving friend coming to your wine and cheese?
 It takes no extra effort to pick up some interesting craft lager when grabbing your wine.
 Clear out the front closet so friends can hang their coats instead of throwing piling them all on the bed or couch.
 Little efforts = big impact.

 As the holidays approach, you may find yourself playing host.
 A tiny bit of forethought can elevate your party from ho-hum to hot-damn! and there ain't nothing wrong with gaining a reputation as a party host who just slays it.
 Every.
 Single.
 Time.

 Use our eight simple tips to make your dinner parties the talk of the town, and your neighbours fighting for invites.

 This may seem like a Captain Obvious statement, but how many times have you arrived at a friend's house, only to have one of their kids open the door while they shout "hi!" from the kitchen – where they will stay buried for the next 45 minutes trying to put the finishing touches on dinner?
 (Do them a favour – send them this blog).